Annie Jump Cannon

 In 1880 Cannon enrolled as a student at the young Wellesley College.
 While she earned her degree in physics, she also spent a lot of her time studying the stars.
 In particular, she was encouraged by her physics instructor, Sarah Frances Whiting, to learn about spectroscopy.
 In spectroscopy, incoming light (like that from a star) is broken up into its component colors, like the rainbows that appear on a wall when sunlight passes through a prism.
 The component colors then form a pattern of lines called a spectrum.
 By studying the spectra of stars, astronomers can learn a great deal about them.
 Cannon’s education in spectroscopy at Wellesley College was to serve her well in the years ahead.

-Also Check Out → Herbert Hoover Facts
+Also Check Out → John Tyler Facts

 Cannon’s System of Stellar Classification